josefs/meta-paper/paper.md

 sharing [@claessen1999observable] so no new `Let` constructors are introduced when the program is represented by the `Expr` type.

+The constructor `If` and `IterateWhile` are unsurprising constrol flow constructs for pure computations.

+There are two types of in-memory arrays in the code language.
+These arrays are not exposed to the programmer, they are instead used as building blocks for the array types implemented as shallow embedding which we explain in the next subsection.
+The two type of array in the core language are always allocated in memory.
+One of the types is `UArray` which represents pure arrays and the constructs `ReadIArray` and `ArrayLength` can be used to query them.
+There is no pure construct for creating pure arrays, instead they must be created through destructive, monadic constructs which we turn to next.

+To begin with, the monadic construct contains the generic `Return`, `Bind` and a looping construct, `WhileM`.
+Then there are a few constructs for creating, reading and updating mutable arrays.
+The `RunMutableArray` construct takes a monadic computation and returns a pure array.
+In that way it is similar to the ST monad [@launchbury1994lazy].
+Compared to the state monad, the state parameter in the type has been omitted, since there is no construct corresponding to `runST` with a polymorphic return type.

+Finally, there is the parallel for-loop, `ParM`, which is the construct for parallel computations.

 There are a couple of things to note about the core language: